Jubbayn

 Jubbayn (جبين) is a village in central Syria, administratively part of the Karnaz Subdistrict of the Mahardah District of Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Jubbayn had a population of 3,488 in the 2004 census.
 The inhabitants of Jubbayn are Sunni Muslims.

 History

 Jubbayn was settled in 1921 by the Smathie, a breakaway tribe of the Mawali, a semi-nomadic Bedouin confederation in northwestern and central Syria, who were brought in to cultivate the village lands by the owners, the Baroudi family of Hama city.
+The village was deserted at the end of the Syrian Civil War due to the displacement of its residents, but many returned in the months that followed.